RocketChat/Rocket.Chat.AI.Preview/README.md

 3. Start rubra

 > Note: Images provided under `rocketchat` are optimized specifically for deployment compared to standard `rubra-ai` images.
 Users seeking general solutions may also consider using `rubra-ai` images as an alternative.
-> To do this, you can add the environment variable `RUBRA_ORG=rubra-ai` in the `.env` file.
+> Optional: To do this, you can add the environment variable `RUBRA_ORG=rubra-ai` in the `.env` file.
 Or pass it as an argument in the `docker-compose` command. e.g., `RUBRA_ORG=rubra-ai docker-compose -f docker-compose.yaml --profile rubra up -d`

 ```bash
 docker-compose -f docker-compose.yaml --profile rubra up -d